rcbjLevvel/apigee-api-proxy-oauth2-protected-api/README.md

 ### Installing
 1. Install the [OAuth2 Red Hat SSO (OIDC) Wrapper API Proxy](https://github.com/rcbjLevvel/apigee-api-proxy-oauth2-rh-sso-wrapper) per the instructions found [here](https://github.com/rcbjLevvel/apigee-api-proxy-oauth2-rh-sso-wrapper/blob/master/README.md).
-2. Install the [OAuth2 + OIDC Debugger](https://github.com/GetLevvel/oauth2-oidc-debugger) per the instrucitons found [here](https://github.com/GetLevvel/oauth2-oidc-debugger/blob/master/README.md).
+2. Install and start the [OAuth2 + OIDC Debugger](https://github.com/GetLevvel/oauth2-oidc-debugger) per the instrucitons found [here](https://github.com/GetLevvel/oauth2-oidc-debugger/blob/master/README.md).
 3. Clone this repository to a local file system.
 4. Install the apigeetool by running "npm -g install apigeetool".
 If npm (Node Package Manager) is not already installed, then this will also need to be installed.
 5. Deploy the API Proxy by running: